Written by Sarah Antrim

-Finally spring break is here, the time your children have been waiting so anxiously for since their return back to school after the winter holidays… until the boredom hits.
+It’s happened.
+School breaks are here, the time your children have been waiting so anxiously for since their return back to school in the first place… until the boredom hits.

 “Mom, I’m BORED!”